branchnetconsulting/nsm_event_graph/README.md

 Use that list to remove all records except those involving IPs in the list.

-Add a 4th and 5th field (source count and target count) to the record as total counts of the source and dest IPs.
+Add a 4th and 5th field (source count and target count) to the record as total counts of the source and target IPs.
 These counts will be included in the source and target node labels as well as influence their color if the afterglow prop file is configured for that.

 Resolve IP addresses to names where possible and add them to the saddr and daddr fields